 Skip to content

-Step 1 — Binding pair and tuple
+Starting with pair and tuple

-pair: The most common multiple return value
+pair: the most common multi-return

 cpp